About Sore Testicles and Pain From Cycling

 A Common Misconception About Cycling and Fertility

+Can cycling cause impotence?
 In fact, many studies have disproved that information.
 Certain aspects of cycling and its nature can have a detrimental effect, however, with the right riding clothing and position, a rider can protect their testicles.
+It's true that cycling can initially be uncomfortable on the nether regions however with a little preparation that can be avoided in the medium term.

 With a few simple changes and a little additional knowledge, you can avoid pain and discomfort on your next rides.